 “A cheat sheet: 1.
 Take a few breaths to get settled, and then check to see if there is any physical or emotional discomfort present.
 It may also be that you feel perfectly fine and normal.
 All possibilities are okay.
 2. Connect to the simple and reasonable intention for yourself to be well, to not be hurting.
 May I be well, or It’s okay, or Feel better.
 Find a phrase that works for you and repeat it, continually reestablishing that simple intention.
 3. To help with this, you can draw on images and feelings, although you don’t need to.
 It helps to smile.
 One image people use is themselves as a little kid.
 4. Finish by sending some good vibes out to your friends and family and the whole alive planet.
 May you be well.
 Paying it forward.”

 Share this post

 - 0 comments

-- Tags: cannabis and meditation, how to meditate, how to meditate better, how to use terpenes to enhance meditation, meditation, terpenes, terpenes and meditation, weed and meditating, weed and meditation
+- Tags: cannabis and meditation, focus, how to meditate, how to meditate better, meditation, terpenes, terpenes and focus, terpenes and meditation, weed and meditating, weed and meditation